 Undergraduate Certificate in Latin American Studies

-- Effectively apply research methodologies to understanding social, political, and cultural processes in Latin America & the Caribbean
+- Effectively apply interdisciplinary research methodologies and models of inquiry to understand social, political, and cultural processes in Latin America & the Caribbean

-- Develop strong oral and written communication skills in one or more of the following languages: Spanish, Portuguese, French, (or other languages including: Aymara, Yucatec Maya, Quechua, or Haitian Kreyol)
+- Develop strong oral and written communication skills in one or more of the following languages: Spanish, Portuguese, French, Mayan languages, or Haitian Kreyol

-Introduction to Contemporary Latin America (LATAMER 136): This course will serve as an introduction into a number of problems and themes that currently shape Latin American society and culture, including efforts to come to terms with recent political violence, environmental change, economic transformation, migration and cultural expressions.
+Introduction to Contemporary Latin America (LATAMER 121): This course will serve as an introduction into a number of problems and themes that currently shape Latin American society and culture, including efforts to come to terms with recent political violence, environmental change, economic transformation, migration, and cultural expressions.
 Offered once a year.

-- In order to stress the interdisciplinary aspect of the certificate, at least three different departments must be represented overall, with no more than three courses counting from one single department.
+- To stress the interdisciplinary aspect of the certificate, at least three different departments must be represented overall.

 To officially enroll in the undergraduate certificate program please contact the Registrar's office: 919-684-2813 or firstname.lastname@example.org

 Please contact Dr. Kenneth Maffitt at email@example.com or (919) 681-3981 for questions regarding this program.